Sally Malay - Executive Director

-As NHDI’s first executive director in many years, Jennifer reports directly to NHDI’s Board of Directors and oversees all aspects of the organization’s day-to-day operations and development activities.
-She is originally from Canfield, Ohio, and is a 1992 graduate of the University of Notre Dame in South Bend, Indiana.
+Sally joined NHDI in June 2019.
+She reports directly to NHDI’s Board of Directors and oversees all aspects of the organization’s day-to-day operations and development activities.
+She is originally from Sydney, Australia, and is a 1994 graduate of Monash University in Melbourne, Australia.

-● Teaches at one of the year-long schools.
+Teaches at two of the NHDI Year-Long Program schools.

-● Choreographs and teaches the eXceL and Minions teams on Saturday mornings.
+Choreographs and teaches the SWAT Team on Saturday mornings.

-● Is a member of the artistic faculty at MoCo Arts where she currently teaches hip-hop, directs the middle school musical theatre program and choreographs for the musical theater program.
+Is a member of the artistic faculty at MoCo Arts where she currently teaches hip-hop, directs the middle school musical theatre program and choreographs for the high school musical theater program.

-● Enjoys working with NHDI alums when she choreographs musicals at Keene High School, Monadnock Regional High School, and the annual Keene Lions’ Club musical production.
+Enjoys working with NHDI alumni when she choreographs musicals at Keene High School, Monadnock Regional High School, and the annual Keene Lions’ Club musical production.

 Lisa Cook - Residency Director

-After years of studying modern, ballet and jazz dance at MoCo Arts in Keene, Lisa Cook now blends her love of dance and passion for teaching children into direction of NHDI’s Residency Program.
+After years of studying modern, ballet and jazz dance at MoCo Arts in Keene, Lisa Cook now blends her love of dance and passion for teaching children in the direction of NHDI’s Residency Program.
 Lisa also co-directs the NHDI Summer Intensive.

 Prior to NHDI, she was a preschool teacher in Florida for eight years and an aide in the library and classrooms at Chesterfield School.

-She has directed and choreographed several drama productions at Chesterfield School and choreographed Seussical The Musical for Hillcat Summer Theatre in Hillsborough, NH.
-You’ll find her during the summer at MoCo Arts’ Creative Arts at Keene (C.A.K.E.).
+She has directed and choreographed several drama productions at Chesterfield School and choreographed Seussical The Musical for Hillcat Summer Theater in Hillsborough, NH.
+Lisa is also part of the summer staff for MoCo Arts’ Creative Arts at Keene (C.A.K.E.).

 Jess Codman - Teaching Artist

-Jess grew up in Dublin, NH, and fell in love with dance at the age of 6 as a student of Wendy Dwyer, NHDI’s first Artistic Director.
-A New Hampshire Dance Institute alumnus, Jess has taught dance at at the institute since 1999.
-In 2001 she developed NHDI’s Residency Program, traveling and leading dance residencies for students grades K-8 across the state of NH.
-She served as NHDI’s Residency and Summer Camp Directors for five years from 2001-2005.
-She returned to NHDI in 2014 as the teacher for South Meadow School.
+Jess grew up in Dublin, New Hampshire, and fell in love with dance at the age of six as a student of Wendy Dwyer, NHDI’s first Artistic Director.
+A New Hampshire Dance Institute alumnus, Jess has taught dance with NHDI since 1999.
+In 2001 she developed NHDI’s Residency Program, traveling and leading dance residencies for students grades K-8 across the state.
+She served as NHDI’s Residency and Summer Camp Director for five years from 2001-2005.
+She returned in 2014 as the teacher for South Meadow School.

 Jess loves to get outside and move.
-She was a competitive swimmer for 10 years and competed in cross country and track in both the high school and college.
-She can’t imagine her life without dance …whether in a studio, gymnasium or field somewhere, or back in the kitchen of her Hancock home with Rob, Nora, Gavin and baby Oliver.
+She was a competitive swimmer for 10 years and competed in cross country and track in both high school and college.
+She can’t imagine her life without dance …whether in a studio, gymnasium, on a field somewhere, or back in the kitchen of her Hancock home with Rob, Nora, Gavin and Oliver.

 Tracy Croteau - Teaching Artist